Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 ### Execution Scripts ###

-MPI and ScaLapack by gfortran; configure, make, and make install (packages are in 2022).
+MPI and ScaLapack by gfortran; configure, make, and make install (packages are in winter 2022).
 Not compatible with the PGI fortran.

 >mpich-4.0.2: ./configure --prefix=/opt/mpich-4.0.2 2>&1 | tee conf.txt